PRESCHOOL IS CLOSED WHEN EITHER MENTOR EXEMPT VILLAGE OR RIVERSIDE LOCAL SCHOOLS ARE CLOSED DUE TO WEATHER.

 - Provides annual performance evaluations, professional development planning and at least three benefits (such as insurance, paid leave, tuition reimbursement etc.) to employees and a commitment to continuous improvement.
 This is a place where employees are supported and treated professionally to retain good teachers.

-- Teachers screen children upon entry to the program and their progression utilizing Ohio’s Infant Toddler Guidelines, Ohio’s Early Learning Content Standards, and K-12 Standards in their curriculum planning.
+- Children are screened upon entry to the program and their progression utilizing Ohio’s Infant Toddler Guidelines, Ohio’s Early Learning Content Standards, and K-12 Standards in their curriculum planning.
 Your child’s program uses research based information and your child’s developmental profile on an ongoing basis.

 - Step Up To Quality programs are only eligible for a Star Rating if they have not had any serious risk or licensing non-compliance at their last licensing visit.
 If this program were to have a serious risk non-compliance, their rating would be either suspended or removed based on the non-compliance.